 You’re faced with a terrible conundrum every time you sit down to review a video game.
 You have to balance “how much you like the game” versus “how good you think it is objectively.”
 When Splinter Cell Conviction came out in 2010, those two thoughts clashed like never before.
-And not only for me, but for many gamers.
+Not only for me, but for many gamers.
 Conviction, while objectively a good game, abandoned virtually everything that made the Splinter Cell series what it was.
 The main character, Sam, could no longer hide bodies, dispatch enemies non-lethally and the levels were structured in a way that stopped players from being able to slip passed most enemies.
 On top of that, the competitive multiplayer was cut and the cooperative campaign became very uncooperative.
 Ubisoft recognized these errors and sought to fix them with the latest entry in the series, Splinter Cell Blacklist.
-And they succeeded, but at the cost of losing someone very dear to every Splinter Cell fan’s heart: Sam Fisher.
+And they succeeded, but in the process lost someone very dear to every Splinter Cell fan’s heart: Sam Fisher.

-The Paladin plays a big role in Blacklist and goes a long way to differentiating from other entries in the series by giving the game a sense of “world” that none of the other Splinter Cells had before.
+The Paladin plays a large role in Blacklist and goes a long way to differentiating it from other entries in the series by giving the game a sense of world that none of the other Splinter Cells had before.
 Once through the game’s opening mission, the Paladin acts like the Normandy from the Mass Effect series.
-You spend a great deal of your time aboard it and from there Sam talk’s to his crew, upgrades his weapons and op suits and, of course, goes on missions.
+You spend a great deal of your time aboard it and from there Sam talk’s to his crew, upgrades his weapons and op suits and, of course, chooses which missions to go on.
 On missions the game returns to a much more expected Splinter Cell fare.
 You’re job (most of the time) is to get into a facility, get information and get out.
 But how you do so is up to you.
 Blacklist tries very hard to cut the difference between Splinter Cell Chaos Theory and Conviction.
 While it retains all the fluidity and speed the series gained in Conviction, it doesn’t let that get in the way of allowing you to meticulously hide bodies, knock out enemies or evade your foes entirely.
 The gameplay is not a complete assimilation of the two styles, however.
 Instead, it’s more of a compromise because the game requires you to play both ways.
 You may start a mission needing to leave all guards completely undisturbed while ending the same mission having to take out waves of enemies.
-While this marriage of these two gameplay styles will certainly cause some to moan audibly, I found the balance to work well.
+While this marriage of these two gameplay styles will certainly cause some to groan in agony, I found the balance to work well.
 My only gripe being that the game still uses the binary shadow system from Conviction.
-So either you’re hidden or you’re not, there is no in between.
+So either you’re hidden or you’re not, there is no in-between.
 Thankfully the system has been refined and isn’t as finicky as it was and the screen no longer turns black and white when Sam is hidden.
 Now LED’s on his suit simply light up to let you know he is in enough shadow to remain hidden.

 But all those points wouldn’t mean anything if the game itself wasn’t fun.
 Thankfully, the mission variety and map design is easily the best part of Blacklist.
 In many ways, it feels like an homage to the series’ greatest hits.
 In one level you’re infiltrating a US embassy, having to leave guards untouched, which brought back memories of the CIA mission in the first game.
 The last mission feels directly inspired by the final mission in Chaos Theory, which is one of my favorite levels of all time.
 Many levels across the campaign appear inspired by other great Splinter Cell levels, those are just two.